jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 * Added best interest of the league clause - Suggested by Jason W
 * Added Chris F to Commissioners - Suggested by Tyler A
 * Added specified drinking rules - Suggested by Eric D
+#### 2019 Amendments:
+* Changed Flex spots from 1 to 2 - Suggested by Poll Results
+* Changed Bench spots from 6 to 5 - Suggested by Poll Results